jviaches/devices/README.md

 # Description
 This project created as a result to showcase my development skills for technical recruiters.
+It was accomplished in a week jungling between  main career, family and social life.

 # Project concept
 There is basic fullstack implemntation of stored devices in the system.
 User can see all devices on homepage (http://localhost:4200/) and click on device to get basic details including related devices if any.
 Search input if filterable.